Taming-the-BEAST/Skyline-plots/README.md

 Estimates of {% eqinline N_e %} therefore do not directly tell us something about the number of infected, nor the transmission rate.
 However, changes in {% eqinline N_e %} can be informative about changes in the transmission rate or the number of infected (if they do not cancel out).

+The Coalescent Bayesian Skyline model allows the effective population size ({% eqinline N_e %}) to change over time in a nonparametric fashion (i.e. we do not have to specify an equation governing changes in {% eqinline N_e %} over time).
+Another way to think about the model is as maximally-parameterized, since it infers {% eqinline n %} change-point times (segment boundaries) and a value for {% eqinline N_e %} in each segment.
+This makes the Bayesian Skyline flexible enough to model very complicated {% eqinline N_e %} dynamics, provided that enough segments are specified.
+It may be tempting to specify the maximum dimension for the model (each group contains only one coalescent event, thus {% eqinline N_e %} changes at each branching time in the tree), making it as flexible as possible.
+This is the parameterization used by the Classic Skyline plot {% cite Pybus2000 --file Skyline-plots/master-refs %}, which is the direct ancestor of the Coalescent Bayesian Skyline plot.
+However, the only informative events used by the Coalescent Bayesian Skyline plot are the coalescent events.
+Thus, using a maximally-flexible parameterization with only one informative event per segment often leads to erratic and noisy estimates of {% eqinline N_e %} over time (especially if segments are very short, see [Figure 6](#fig:coal_principle)).
+Grouping segments together leads to smoother and more robust estimates.

+Choosing the dimension for the Bayesian Skyline can be rather arbitrary.
+If the dimension is chosen too low, not all population size changes are captured, but if it is chosen too large, there may be too little information in an segment to support a robust estimate.
+There are descendants of the coalescent skyline in BEAST that either estimate the number of segments (Extended Bayesian Skyline {% cite Heled2008 --file Skyline-plots/master-refs %}) or do not require the number of segments to be specified (Skyride {% cite Minin2008 --file Skyline-plots/master-refs %} and Skygrid {% cite Gill2013 --file Skyline-plots/master-refs %}), but instead makes very strong prior assumptions about changes in {% eqinline N_e %}.